erskinedesign/tools-idioms/README.md

 * Mixins should be prefixed with their module namespace: `@mixin grid-builder()`
 * Mixins should not be not longer than ~50 lines
 * Private mixins that are not used outside of the current file should be prefixed with an underscore: `@mixin _grid-helper`
 * Avoid using more than 4 parameters.
 It is a sign that a mixin is too complex.
-Perhaps passing a list instead might be the best option here.
+Pass a list instead.
 * Mixins should be documented using Sass-flavoured DocBlock.

 ```scss